albertvazquezm/vue-part-quality-app/README.md

 * Split store into separate files and folders for actions, mutations and initial state
 * Simple DI container (i.e microdi-js)
 * Global scss file for constants and colors
+* Move logic of status into another config file in order to have better control over it

+## Grid considerations

+In order to display features and controls dynamically without specifying colspans or rows, I've used CSS Columns.

+However, if we knew the number of items inside each feature, or if we had control over them (i.e expand button) we could have implemented the grid using CSS Grid specification.
+It allows you to span rows and columns to create a grid where items are properly aligned.